I perked up when I saw the morning buffet. Israeli breakfast is a cheese lover’s Promised Land.

 “So this is Golgotha,” I remarked to Yehuda.

 “Very good,” he answered.

 Lunch at the crowded Abu Shukri Restaurant in the Muslim Quarter was a feast of my favorite Middle Eastern small plates.
-Our shared spread of fabulously fresh-tasting hummus, baba, tahini, labneh, falafel, pita, and—surprisingly—French fries, covered from end to end our long wooden table, situated under a poster advertising “Visit Palestine”.
-Unfortunately, we wouldn’t be able to, but we were able to fuel up on its foods for the afternoon ahead.
+Our shared spread of fresh hummus, baba, tahini, labneh, falafel, pita, and—surprisingly—French fries, covered our long wooden table from end to end.
+A poster exhorted us to “Visit Palestine”.
+Unfortunately, we wouldn’t be able to do so, but we loved fueling up on its tangy foods for the afternoon ahead.

-Just outside the Old City wall is the City of David, an active excavation site where archeologists have uncovered ancient relics from coins and official seals to a bathroom and believe they may have located the site of King David’s palace.
-The visitors’ center is a temporary structure made of wood, so that it can be moved to accommodate new digs made necessary by new hypotheses.
-And it’s where we first heard the Muslim call to prayer as we gathered after a hot afternoon of maybe walking in the King’s footsteps to await Zvika, who was stuck in modern-day rush-hour traffic.
+Just outside the Old City wall is the City of David, an active excavation site where archeologists have uncovered ancient relics ranging from coins and official seals to a bathroom.
+They believe they may have located the site of King David’s palace.
+The visitors’ center is a temporary structure made of wood, so it can be moved to accommodate new digs made necessary by new hypotheses.
+And it’s where we first heard the Muslim call to prayer as we gathered after a hot afternoon of possibly walking in the King’s footsteps to await Zvika, who was stuck in modern-day rush-hour traffic.

 After dinner, we took a short walk to the Tower of David for its Night Spectacular, a 45-minute pageant of images from Jerusalem’s history projected onto stone walls.
 Like Plato’s cave-dwellers, one watches colorful scenes like the Babylonian Exile, the Destruction of the Second Temple, and Suleiman at the City Gate, millennia of battles for Jerusalem the only reality.